microsoft/fhir-starter/README.md

 ## Introduction

-The goal of the **FHIR-Starter** repo is to provide users with a choice of deployment options for Azure API for FHIR and supporting components.
-The `deployFhirStarter.bash` script hosted in this repo is the recommended method for quickly setting up Azure API for FHIR with an Azure AD Service Principal.
+The goal of the **FHIR-Starter** repo is to provide users with a choice of deployment options for Azure API for FHIR and supporting resources.
+The `deployFhirStarter.bash` script hosted in this repo is the recommended method for deploying Azure API for FHIR with an AAD Service Principal.

 ## Script details
 The `deployFhirStarter.bash` script is designed and tested for the Azure Cloud Shell - Bash Shell environment.
 The following services will be set up in the deploy process.
 Detailed deployment instructions are available in the [scripts](./scripts) directory.